aws-neuron/aws-neuron-sdk/compiler/neuronx-cc/api-reference-guide/neuron-compiler-cli-reference-guide.rst

     - ``bf16``: Cast the FP32 operations selected via the :option:`--auto-cast` option to BF16 to achieve highest performance and preserve dynamic range.
     - ``fp16``: Cast the FP32 operations selected via the :option:`--auto-cast` option to FP16 to achieve improved performance relative to FP32 and increased precision relative to BF16.
     - ``tf32``: Cast the FP32 operations selected via the :option:`--auto-cast` option to TensorFloat-32.
+    - ``fp8_e4m3``: Cast the FP32 operations selected via the :option:`--auto-cast` option to a signed 8-bit floating point represented as a 4-bit exponent and 3-bit mantissa.

     .. note:: If multiple competing options are specified then the option later in the command line will supercede previous options.